 How are you shaping your path?
-If you’ve not read the book, Switch by Chip and Dan Heath, you may have no idea what I’m referring to.
+You may not know what I’m referring to if you’ve not read the book, Switch by Chip and Dan Heath.
 You see, you have two brains which the authors represent with the analogy of an elephant and a rider.
 The rider represents your logical “thinky” brain which typically runs the show and is responsible for most of your daily decisions.
-The elephant, on the other hand, is your more powerful and primal emotional brain that will take over when the rider tires or when threatened.
+On the other hand, the elephant is your more powerful and primal emotional brain that will take over when the rider tires or is threatened.

-The example that I often share with my clients is of an elephant and rider at the circus under the big top with thousands of fans watching in amazement and wonder.
+I often share an example with my clients of an elephant and rider at the circus under the big top with thousands of fans watching in amazement and wonder.
 Under normal circumstances, the elephant dutifully follows the rider’s every instruction.
-However, if you set the tent on fire and the tigers escape from their cages, the elephant will cease following the rider and in a state of sheer panic, will be looking for the nearest exit.
+However, if you set the tent on fire and the tigers escape from their cages, the elephant will cease following the rider and look for the nearest exit in a state of sheer panic.

-That’s how it is with your efforts to change any area of your life.
-You can have the best of intentions, but if your environment is working against you, as in the burning tent resulting in a panicking elephant, the voice of your logical brain will be lost in the chaos.
+That’s how it can be to implement change in your life.
+Of course, you can have the best intentions, but if your environment works against you, your logical brain will get lost in chaos.
 So, what’s the solution?
-You must shape your path and or control as much as possible the influences that impact the environments that make up your life.
+First, you must shape your path and control the influences that impact your life as much as possible.

 The four areas of concern are as follows:

-2 – Cultural environment – This is a tricky area because you may go up against beliefs that have been in place for many years and quite possibly your entire life.
+2 – Cultural background – This is tricky because you may go up against beliefs that have been in place for many years and quite possibly your entire life.

-3 – Intellectual environment – This is the information you take in from all sources including TV, social media, books & magazines, podcast, music, movies, and etc.
+3 – Intellectual environment – This is the information you take from all sources, including TV, social media, books & magazines, podcast, music, movies, etc.

-4 – Physical environment – This includes your homes, workplace, and places where you gather and socialize with others.
+4 – Physical environment – This includes your homes, workplace, and places where you gather and socialize.

-To paraphrase my mentor, Darren Hardy, these influences are powerful in your life, and yet they don’t shove you in a direction…they merely nudge you.
-And still, over a period of time of being just a little off daily, you can wake up one day and find your life completely out of control.
+According to my mentor, Darren Hardy, these environments influence your life, yet they don’t shove you in a direction; they merely nudge you.
+And still, over some time of being just a little off daily, you can wake up one day and find your life completely out of control.

 One of my favorite quotes from the late, great Charlie “Tremendous” Jones is as follows: